GoogleCloudPlatform/accelerated-platforms/docs/guides/packaging-jupyter-notebooks/README.md

 Jupyter notebook is widely used by data scientists and machine learning experts in their day to day work to interactively and iteratively develop.
-However, the `ipynb` format is typically not used as a deployable or packagable artifact.
+However, the `ipynb` format is typically not used as a deployable or packageable artifact.
 There are two scenarios that notebooks are converted to deployable/package
 artifacts: